KingNeoIV/u-sell-it/README.md

   - Cross-language communication via `ctypes` or `cffi`
   - Modular backend design for future expansion

+- **Database Connectivity**
+  - SQL-based schema for user accounts, item listings, and transactions
+  - Designed to support both local and remote database configurations
+  - Future integration with bidding logic and transaction history

 - **Standalone Execution**
   - No internet required for core functionality
   - Lightweight and fast startup